temporalio/edu-interacting-with-workflows-java-code/exercises/sending-signals-external/README.md

 1. Save the file
 1. Open the `PizzaWorkflowImpl.java` file in the `practice/src/main/java/sendingsignalsexternal/orderpizza` subdirectory
 1. Implement the `fulfillOrderSignal` method
-   1. This method should set the instance variable `fulfilled` the the value of the boolean that was passed in as a parameter
+   1. This method should set the instance variable `fulfilled` to the value of the boolean that was passed in as a parameter, and it should set the value of the instance variable `signalProcessed` to true.

 ## Part B: Handling the Signal

 You will now handle the Signal you defined in part A, and let the Workflow know what to do when it encounters the `fulfillOrderSignal`.

 1. Open the `PizzaWorkflowImpl.java` file in the `practice/src/main/java/sendingsignalsexternal/orderpizza` subdirectory.

-   1. In the `orderPizza` method, locate the `Workflow.await(() -> this.fulfilled);` call in the `workflow` method.
-This will block the Workflow until a Signal is received.
+In the `orderPizza` method, locate the `Workflow.await(Duration.ofSeconds(3),() -> this.signalProcessed);` call in the Workflow Method.
+This will block the Workflow until a Signal is received or 3 seconds have passed.

-   1. Locate the code that crafts the `Bill` object and the `try/catch` block that invokes the `sendBill()` method:
+Locate the code that crafts the `Bill` object and the `try/catch` block that invokes the `sendBill()` method

-      1. Wrap this call in an if statement that checks to see if the value of the instance variable `fulfilled` is true.
-If so, execute the activity
+2. Wrap this block in an if statement that checks to see if the value of the instance variable `fulfilled` is true.

-      1. Add a logging statement within the `try/catch` block stating if the Workflow Execution was complete or not and provide the result
+If so, this will execute the activity to bill the customer.

-1. Save the file
+3. Save the file

 ## Part C: Create a Stub on the Pizza Workflow